KCool/drlnd_navigation/README.md

 Follow the instructions in `Navigation_Solution.ipynb` to train your own agent!

 You can also use the pretrained agent `checkpoint_dqn_success.pth` (= pytorch model) which successfully solved the environment (in ~177 steps).

+### Notes
+We make extensive use of code that was provided within previous exercises of the Udacity Deep RL Nanodegree (especially the plan DQN implementation).